wstrange/fig/README.md

 Use this if:
 * You want to use gRPC for your Dart server code (instead of http/json)
-* You want your Flutter client to call your server code using gRPC
+* You want your Flutter client to call your Dart service using gRPC

 ## Todo